Congratulations on the sweet 16 of your pregnancy!

 What can I expect at my 16-week scan?

-You will either have a transvaginal scan, where a special tool called a transducer is inserted into your vagina, or a transabdominal scan where a transducer travels over your belly.
+You will either have a transvaginal scan, where a special tool called a transducer is inserted into your vagina, or a transabdominal scan where a transducer travels over the bottom part of your belly.

-Both will give you access to an image of your baby, the placenta, and your uterus.
+Both will give you access to a sonographic image of your baby, the placenta, and your uterus.

 What does a 16-week ultrasound look like?